tterrag1098/Registrate/README.md

 **Note: Shadow 5.1+ requires Gradle 5.x.
 I recommend 5.6 as I know this version works with both Shadow and FG3.**

+**Note: Registrate will not function properly on the classpath unless you use Forge 28.1.104+**

 Once you have the plugin, it needs to be configured.
 First add a shade configuration,

 ```gradle